 Simple One Page Color Palette Guidelines

-Corporate brand guidelines examples
+Corporate brand guidelines templates

 When your company is spread across the globe, with thousands of different employees in hundreds of offices, your brand guidelines need to be very clear and easy to understand.